Subspace Optimization for Large Language Models with Convergence Guarantees: Introduction

 \subsection{Related work}

 \textbf{Memory-efficient training. }In LLM training, the primary memory consumption arises not only from the model parameters but also from activation values and optimizer states. \citet{jiang2022back} and \citet{yu2024sheared} have proposed methods to compress activation values into sparse vectors to alleviate memory usage.
 Other approaches primarily focus on reducing optimizer states.
 A notable work, LoRA \citep{hu2021lora} reparameterizes the weight matrix $\mW\in\R^{m\times n}$ as $\mW=\mW_0+\mB\mA$, where $\mW_0\in\R^{m\times n}$ remains frozen as the pre-trained weights, and $\mB\in\R^{m\times r}$ and $\mA\in\R^{r\times n}$ are learnable low-rank adapters.
 Variants of LoRA, such as those proposed by \citet{liu2024dora} and \citet{hayou2024lora+}, aim to enhance training performance.
 However, constrained to low-rank updates, LoRA and its variants are primarily effective for fine-tuning tasks and struggle with pre-training tasks that require high-rank updates.
 To address this limitation, ReLoRA \citep{lialin2023relora} enables high-rank updates by accumulating multiple LoRA updates, while LISA \citep{pan2024lisa} learns full-parameter updates on dynamically selected trainable layers.
 GaLore \citep{zhao2024galore} and \textsc{Flora} \citep{hao2024flora} achieve high-rank updates by accumulating low-rank updates in periodically recomputed subspaces, and SLTrain \citep{han2024sltrain} employs additional sparse adapters for high-rank updates.
 SIFT \citep{song2023sparse} also utilizes sparse updates.
 Although these algorithms have demonstrated comparable empirical performance to full-parameter training methods, theoretical guarantees regarding their convergence have not been established.
-A recent study by \citet{liang2024memory} provides a proof of continuous-time convergence for a class of online subspace descent algorithms, however, its analysis depends on the availability of true gradients rather than the stochastic gradients that are more practical in LLM training.
-To the best of our knowledge, this work offers the \textit{first} analysis of the discrete-time convergence rate for memory-efficient LLM training algorithms in stochastic settings.
+Recently, \citet{liang2024memory} proposes an online subspace decent algorithm with continuous-time convergence results; LDAdam \citep{robert2024ldadam} improves GaLore by incorporating error-feedback; Fira \citep{chen2024fira} and APOLLO \citep{zhu2024apollo} adapt learning rates using optimizer states in the subspace.